SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 ![basic service](assets/basic-service.png)

 This sort of makes sense, as `API_BUSINESS_PARTNER` is defined as an external service, one that this service will consume, rather than make available.
-The only clue that this external service is even acknowledged is in the list of files that are loaded, at the start of the log output:
+The only clue that this external service is even acknowledged is in the list of files that are loaded, at the start of the log output, which now includes `srv/external/API_BUSINESS_PARTNER.csn`:

 ```text
 [cds] - loaded model from 5 file(s):